-A fitness tracker is the perfect way to monitor your activity and health effortlessly and with unmatched accuracy.
-Think of it as an electronic finger on the pulse, constantly measuring your vitals, quality of sleep and step count.
+Think of them as an electronic finger on the pulse, constantly measuring your vitals, quality of sleep and step count.

-Today's fitness band market is stuffed with fantastic devices, most of which can do a pretty good job at the basics of tracking.
+The current fitness band market is filled with fantastic devices, most of which can do a pretty good job at the basics of tracking.
 But frankly, we're only interested in the best, and you should be too.

 - On a budget?
 Here are the best cheap fitness trackers

 - Looking for a Fitbit?
 Check out our best Fitbit ranking

 - Want to take the plunge?
 Read the best waterproof fitness tracker guide

 - Plus here are seven of the best fitness tracker tips to get you started